bmedici/rest-ftp-daemon/README.md

 Features
 ------------------------------------------------------------------------------------

-As of today, its main features are :
+* System and process features
+  * environment-aware configuration in a YAML file
+  * daemon process is tagged with its name and environment in process lists

-* Offer a basic dashboard directly within the daemon HTTP interface
+  * global dashboard directly served within the daemon HTTP interface

-* Periodically send an update-notification with transfer status and progress
+* File management ans transferts
-* Allow environment-specific configuration in a YAML file
+  * allow authentication in FTP target in a standard URI-format
-* Delegate a transfer job by `POST`'ing a simple JSON structure
+  * static path pointers in configuration to abstract local mounts or remote FTPs (endpoint tokens)
+  * local source path and local/remote target path can use patterns to match multiple files (`/dir/file*.jpg`)
+  * several file transfer protocols supported: FTPs, FTPes, sFTP

+* Job management
-* Spawn a dedicated thread to handle this job in its own context
+  * highly parrallel job processing using dedicated worker threads with their own context
-* Report transfer status, progress and errors for each job in realtime
-* Expose JSON status of workers on `GET /jobs/` for automated monitoring
-* Parallelize jobs as soon as they arrive
+  * jobs are taken into account as soon as they are submitted
-* Handle job queues and priority as an attribute of the job
+  * each job carry its own attributes: build subdirectories (mkdir), overwrite target file, priority weight
-* Allow dynamic evaluation of priorities, and change of any attribute until the job is picked
+  * dynamic evaluation of priorities, honoring any change on context until the job is picked
-* Provide RESTful notifications to the requesting client
-* Allow authentication in FTP target in a standard URI-format
-* Allow configuration-based path templates to abstract local mounts or remote FTPs (endpoint tokens)
-* Allow to specify random remote/local source/target
-* Remote supported protocols: FTP and FTPs
-* Allow main file transfer protocols: sFTP, FTPs / FTPes
-* Automatically clean-up jobs after a configurable amount of time (failed, finished)
+  * automatically clean-up jobs after a configurable amount of time (failed, finished)

-* Current bitrate on the last blocks chunk updated in the job attributes
-* Global bitrate on the whole file transfer is re-computed after the transfer finishes
-* Daemon process is tagged with its name and environment in process lists
-* Allow basic patterns in source filename to match multiple files (`/dir/file*.jpg`)
+* Realtime status reporting
+  * realtime transfer status reporting, with progress and errors
+  * periodic update notifications sent along with transfer status and progress to an arbitrary URL (JSON resource POSTed)

+Status
+------------------------------------------------------------------------------------

+Though it may need more robust tests, this gem has been used successfully in production for a while without glitches at France Télévisions.

 Expected features in a short-time range :

-* Allow fallback file source when first file path is unavailable (failover)
 * Provide swagger-style API documentation
 * Authenticate API clients
 * Allow more transfer protocols (sFTP, HTTP POST etc)

-Status
-------------------------------------------------------------------------------------

-Though lacking testing, this gem has been used successfully in production for a while without glitches.
+* Expose JSON status of workers on `GET /jobs/` for automated monitoring

 Installation